Learning with a Mole: Transferable latent spatial representations for navigation without reconstruction: Introduction

 \section{Introduction}

-Navigation in 3D environments requires agents to build actionable representations, which we define as in \cite{Gosh2019Actionable} ``\textit{aim(ing) to capture those factors of variation that are important for decision making}''.
-Classically, this problems has been approached by integrating localization and reconstruction or mapping through SLAM \cite{thrun_probabilistic_2005,bresson2017simultaneous,lluvia_active_2021}, followed by planning on these representations.
-On the other end of the spectrum we can find end-to-end approaches, which map raw sensor data to actions and are typically trained large-scale in simulations from reward \cite{DBLP:conf/iclr/MirowskiPVSBBDG17, DBLP:conf/iclr/JaderbergMCSLSK17, DBLP:conf/icra/ZhuMKLGFF17} or with imitation learning \cite{DBLP:conf/nips/DingFAP19}.
-In this case the representations are latent and learned.
+Navigation in 3D environments requires agents to build actionable representations, which we define as in \citet{Gosh2019Actionable} as ``\textit{aim(ing) to capture those factors of variation that are important for decision making}''.
+Classically, this has been approached by integrating localization and reconstruction through SLAM \citep{thrun2005probabilistic,bresson2017simultaneous,lluvia_active_2021}, followed by planning on these representations.
+On the other end of the spectrum we can find end-to-end approaches, which map raw sensor data through latent representations directly to actions and are typically trained large-scale in simulations from reward \citep{DBLP:conf/iclr/MirowskiPVSBBDG17, DBLP:conf/iclr/JaderbergMCSLSK17} or with imitation learning \citep{DBLP:conf/nips/DingFAP19}.
 Even for tasks with low semantics like \textit{PointGoal}, it is not completely clear whether an optimal representation should be ``handcrafted'' or learned.
-While fully trained agents can achieve extremely high success rates of up to 99\% \cite{wijmans2019dd} with visual odometry even in case of actuation noise \cite{IsMappingNecessaryCVPR2022}, this has been reported in simulation.
-Performance in real physical environments is far lower, and classical navigation stacks remain competitive in these settings \cite{SadekICRA2022}.
-This raises the important question of whether robust and actionable representations should be based on precise reconstruction, and we argue that an excess amount of precision can potentially lead to a higher internal sim2real gap and hurt transfer, similar (but not identical) to the effect of fidelity in training in simulation \cite{LowerFiBatra2022}.
-Interestingly, research in psychology and neuroscience has shown that through evolution, human vision has not been optimized for high-fidelity 3D reconstruction, but for the usefulness of its internal representation for survival \cite{prakash_fitness_2021}.
+While trained agents can achieve extremely high success rates of up to 99\% \citep{wijmans2019dd,IsMappingNecessaryCVPR2022}, this has been reported in simulation.
+Performance in real environments is far lower, and classical navigation stacks remain competitive in these settings \citep{SadekICRA2022}.
+This raises the important question of whether robust and actionable representations should be based on precise reconstruction, and we argue that an excess amount of precision can potentially lead to a higher internal sim2real gap and hurt transfer, similar (but not identical) to the effect of fidelity in training in simulation \citep{LowerFiBatra2022}.
+Interestingly, research in psychology has shown that human vision has not been optimized for high-fidelity 3D reconstruction, but for the usefulness and survival \citep{prakash_fitness_2021}.